Harmonic generation in bent graphene with artificially-enhanced spin-orbit coupling: Introduction

 Interestingly, though, only few works investigated the effects of (pseudo)magnetic fields in the nonlinear optical response of graphene, and they have been mainly focused on estimating how the third-order nonlinear susceptibility of graphene depends on the applied magnetic field, in the limit of strong magnetic field \cite{magNLO}.
 In a recent work, moreover, the role of a constant, out-of-plane magnetic field in the nonlinear response of graphene has been thoroughly investigated, revealing the possiblity to use the magnetic field strength to control the frequency conversion, up to the visible range \cite{ref1}.
 None of them, though, investigated the role SOC might have in shaping the nonlinear optical response of graphene, and, more generally, 2D materials.

 In this work, we investigate the effect of both intrinsic and Rashba SOC on the nonlinear signal generated by an ultrashort electromagnetic pulse impinging upon a flake of bent graphene.
+To do so, we extend the formalism recently developed by one of the authors in Ref. \citenum{ref1} to explicitly account for the presence of a nonzero SOC coupling, and accomodate explicitly spin dynamics in the model.
 For the case of intrinsic SOC, in particular, we exploit the fact that the spin degeneracy of the electronic bands is lifted and we introduce a spin-field interaction Hamiltonian and compare its action with the standard sub-lattice (i.e., minimal coupling) interaction Hamiltonian.
 Our results show, that by addressing directly the spin degree of freedom of Dirac electrons in graphene it is possible, by controlling the level of intrinsic SOC, to significantly broaden the spectrum of the nonlinear signal, allowing efficient conversion of light from THz to the UV region.

 This work is organised as follows: in Sect.
 II we present the basic model used in this work, namely the Hamiltonian for a 2D material (graphene, in this specific case) in the presence of SOC.
 Section III is then dedicated to the case of bent graphene, and to deriving its eigenstates and eigenvalues, for both the cases of intrinsic and Rashba SOC.
 In Section IV, then, we briefly discuss how to introduce the spin-field interaction in the graphene Hamiltonian, and discuss explicitly the cases of linear and circular polarisation.
 Section V is then dedicated to the discussion of the nonlinear signal in the presence of SOC.
 Finally, conclusions are drawn in Sec.
 VI.